pymacaron/pages/README.md

 ## What is PyMacaron?

-A python microservice framework based on Flask, OpenAPI, docker and AWS/beanstalk.
+A python microservice framework based on Flask and Swagger, using docker for packaging and deployable on AWS/beanstalk.

 ### Microservices made easy

-To create and deploy a Flask-based microservice running a REST api in a Docker container on amazon AWS Elastic Beanstalk, just do:
+To create a Flask-based microservice running a REST api just do:

 * Fork PyMacaron Helloworld
-* Write a Swagger/OpenAPI specification describing your api
+* Add your API definition to the swagger file
 * Implement the API endpoints as python methods
-* Deploy
+* run 'python server.py'

+To deploy it as a docker container on Amazon Beanstalk, set a few configuration parameters and run 'deploy_pipeline'.

 BOOM!
 Your are live on Amazon AWS!

 PyMacaron abstracts away all the scaffholding of structuring your Python app, defining routes, serializing/deserializing between json, Python objects and databases, containerizing your app and deploying it on Amazon.
+It even supports asynchronous execution out of the box!

 PyMacaron lets you focus on what matters: defining and implementing your API.